International-Data-Spaces-Association/IDS-RAM_4_0/CONTRIBUTING.md

 # Contributing to RAM 4.0

-The IDS-RAM is oneof the core deliverables of the  [IDSA](https://www.internationaldataspaces.org) that comes along with additional specifications in [IDS-G](https://github.com/International-Data-Spaces-Association/IDS-G).
+The IDS-RAM is one of the core deliverables of the  [IDSA](https://www.internationaldataspaces.org) that comes along with additional specifications in [IDS-G](https://github.com/International-Data-Spaces-Association/IDS-G).

-All content published here is approved by the IDSA Technical Steering Committee and the IDSA Working Groups.
+All content published here is approved by the IDSA Technical Steering Committee (IDSA TSC) and the IDSA Working Groups.
 You are very welcome to contribute to this project when you find a bug, want to suggest an improvement, or have an idea for a useful feature.
 For this, always create an issue and a corresponding branch, and follow our style guides as described below.